cornerstone-consulting/INFIODocs/infio-docs.md

 - **Key Management Services**: Serves as a secure storage location for encryption keys used to protect resources during INFIO deployments.
 - **CloudFormation Stack**: Used for automated deployments of AWS resources.
 - **VPC Endpoints (Optional)**: Provide secure, private connectivity between your VPC and AWS services without exposing your traffic to the public internet.
+- **DMS**: DMS Schema Conversion automatically converts your source SQL Server database schemas and most of the database code objects to a format compatible with the target Aurora postgres database.
+This conversion includes tables, views, stored procedures, functions, data types, synonyms, and so on.
+DMS Schema Conversion to assess the complexity of your migration for your source data provider, and to convert database schemas and code objects.

 ---